 Airport Road, Chaoyang District, Beijing, 100621, China

-Beijing Capital International Airport is situated 25km (16 miles) northeast of Beijing.
+Beijing Capital International Airport is situated 32km (20 miles) northeast of Beijing.

 One of the busiest airports in the world in terms of the number of passengers, Beijing Capital International Airport serves the Chinese capital, Beijing.
 Airport contact details, terminal facilities, transportation options and local hotels are included in our Beijing Capital International Airport guide.

-Due to capacity limitations at the current airport, a new facility is to be built in the Daxing area, and is scheduled to open for business in 2018.
+Due to capacity limitations at the current airport an additional airport facility is planned for the Daxing area, scheduled to open for business in 2018.

 Airport information is available at staffed desks in all terminals.
 Tourist information is available in the arrivals lounge of Terminal 3.